RonenNess/Iguina/readme.md

 ### `ShowCursor`

 If true (default) will render the UI cursor.
-Does not affect the default operation system cursor, its up to you to hide / show it.
+Does not affect the default operating-system cursor; it is up to you to hide or show it separately.

+### `OverrideCursorProperties`

+When set, this `CursorProperties` object is used for every frame regardless of UI state or which entity the cursor points at.
+Useful for temporarily locking the cursor appearance.

 ### `AutoFocusEntities`

 If true (default) will focus on entities the user interacts with.
 If false there will be no focused entities unless you set them explicitly via code.

+### `FilesProvider`

+The `IFilesProvider` instance used to read stylesheet and asset files.
+By default this is the built-in provider that reads from the local file system, but you can replace it with a custom implementation to load files from any source (e.g. a virtual file system or an embedded resource archive).

+### `ValidateThreadSafety`

+When true (the default), `Iguina` will assert in debug builds if the UI system is accessed from a thread other than the one that created it.
+Set to false if you handle thread synchronization yourself.

 ### `MessageBoxes`